 Beginners sailing tips:

-- If you’re just starting to learn how to sail, then practice in ideal conditions of light winds and low traffic.
-Bring along adequate clothing and basic weather gear as needed.
+- If you’re starting to learn how to sail, then practice in ideal conditions of light winds and low traffic.
+Bring along adequate clothing and basic weather gear.

 - Choose a sailboat with a skipper that welcomes beginners.
 You will get more out of the experience if the helmsman and crew brief you on safety requirements and other basic sailing principals.

 - PrepSail has partnered with MySail to help sailors connect with Australian racing yachts to find new sailing opportunities @ Crew and Yachts in your area.